better-xcloud/docs/docs/mouse-and-keyboard.md

 - Works with every games.
 - Key remapper & adjustable mouse sensitivities.
 - Multiple presets.

+## Disclaimer

+- Using this feature when playing online could be viewed as cheating (as it's basically the same as using XIM).
+You might get banned from the game if it has a mouse detection system.
+- This warning applies to all remapping softwares/extensions, not just **Better xCloud**.
+You don't see this warning in other softwares/extensions doesn't mean it's safe to use.

 ---
 ## How to use